Professional wrestling in the United States: 1995–2001: Monday Night War

 In 1997, the WWF gained momentum with the start of the Attitude Era.
 McMahon recast himself as the evil boss, known authoritatively as "Mr. McMahon".
 While an interesting character, it was McMahon's realistic feud with Stone Cold Steve Austin who had proven to be a huge money making draw for the company and become the company's most popular wrestler at the time that made the company finally dominate its competition.
 This was probably among the best of McMahon's storylines, and it came at a time when Bischoff was losing his vigor in WCW's affairs.
 The WWF gained infamy for its more sexually explicit, profane, and violent characters.
-Austin was the top superstar in the company, portraying a foul mouthed beer swilling anti-hero who regularly defied his boss; The Rock became a star for his cocky persona, his many catchphrases and attractive charisma; Mankind gained popularity for enduring extreme pain, performing dangerous stunts renowned among the industry today; the stable D-Generation X was famous for its adult themes and established star, The Undertaker, added to his fame because of his hardcore matches most notably with Shawn Michaels and Mick Foley, his gimmick which many consider to be the greatest in the history of professional wrestling and because of his overall dominance in the period in which he helped to put over new talent like Kane and win 3 world championships in this era.
-Through the collective success of these characters, the company had finally refocused itself in the 18-25 demographic.
+Austin was the top superstar in the company, portraying a foul mouthed beer swilling anti-hero who regularly defied his boss; The Rock became a star for his cocky persona, his many catchphrases and attractive charisma; Mankind gained popularity for enduring extreme pain, performing dangerous stunts renowned among the industry today; the stable D-Generation X was famous for its adult themes and established star, The Undertaker, added to his fame because of his hardcore matches most notably with Shawn Michaels and Mick Foley, his gimmick which many consider to be the greatest in the history of professional wrestling and because of his overall dominance in the period in which he helped to put over new talent like Kane and win three world championships in this era.
+Through the collective success of these characters, the company had finally refocused itself in the 18–25 demographic.

 By the start of 1999, both shows were consistently getting ratings of 5.0 or higher, and over ten million people tuned in to Raw and Nitro every week.
 Wrestling continued to grow, as wrestlers made the mainstream media.
-From November 1998, the momentum was in the WWF's favor for the remainder of the Wars, with Raw dominating Nitro in the ratings.
+From November 1998, the momentum was in the WWF's favor for the remainder of the War, with Raw dominating Nitro in the ratings.
 WCW continued its decline as their main eventers were in their 40s or pushing 40 and younger talent were never given the chance to be elevated to main event status.
 Their attempts at improving failed to turn the ratings tide, with Raw getting double the amount by 2000.
 ECW was by this point in dire financial straits and Heyman filed for bankruptcy on April 4, 2001.
 WCW continued to lose more money and finally folded on March 23, 2001, with McMahon buying out the promotion, after more than 15 years of business.
-This marked the end of the Monday Night Wars.
+This marked the end of the Monday Night War.